Pyruvate: Formula, Synthesis, Oxidation, Carboxylation: Definition, Structure & Uses

 • Pyruvate bears importance for cell respiration because it can further be metabolised for energy formation.

-Relation To Main Metabolism
+Relation to Metabolism

 • Pyruvate is a metabolic crossroad that can link carbohydrate, fat, and protein metabolic processes.

-• It can be converted into acety l-CoA for the citric acid cycle or into lactic acid during anaerobic respiration.
+• It can be converted into acetyl-CoA for the citric acid cycle or into lactic acid during anaerobic respiration.

 Pyruvic acid is the form of the pyruvate in which it is in a protonated state (having added an H⁺).